LateNightFlowerField/mbb/README.md

 > [!NOTE]
 > This project is still being developed, information here may be inaccurate.

 This program aids in creating to-scale diagrams of model bridges.
-It creates figures LaTeX using tikz of 5 types of trusses with customizable parameters.
+It creates figures LaTeX using tikz of 6 types of trusses with editable parameters.
 It makes the process of designing a model bridge fast and easy.

 ## Examples